library-data-platform/ldp/ADMIN_GUIDE.md

 6\.
 Running the data loader in production
 -----------------------------------------

+**Note:  LDP releases earlier than 1.0 should not be used in production.
+This section is included here to assist system administrators in planning for production deployment.**

 The data loader is intended to be run automatically once per day, using a job scheduler such as Cron.

-While the data loader runs, the database is still available for users, although query performance may be affected.
-However, note that some of the final stages of the loading process involve schema changes and can interrupt any long-running queries that are executing at the same time.
+While the data loader runs, the database generally will be available to users, although query performance may be affected.
+However, note that some of the final stages of the loading process involve schema changes and could interrupt any long-running queries that are executing at the same time.
 For these reasons, it may be best to run the data loader at a time when the database will not be used heavily.

 If the data loading fails, the `ldp` process returns a non-zero exit status.
 It is recommended to check the exit status if the process is